runmyprocess/sec-file-reader/README.md

 ##Install and Configure the Adapter

 1. Make sure you have [Java](http://www.oracle.com/technetwork/java/index.html) and [Maven](http://maven.apache.org/) installed on your machine.
+You must also have the RMP's [JSON](https://github.com/runmyprocess/json/) and the [sec-sdk](https://github.com/runmyprocess/sec-sdk) libraries installed on your local mvn repo.
 2. Download the sec-file-reader project and run mvn clean install in the project's folder.

 Run mvn clean install :